 This four-day .NET Framework Using C# training class is designed to provide a sound introduction to the .NET Framework for programmers who already know the C# language and the fundamentals of Windows Forms.
 It is current to Visual Studio 2017, which now includes support for cross-platform development using .NET Core.
 The course focuses on core portions of the .NET Framework that are common across many application areas.
 Separate courses are available in specific areas, such as ADO.NET, XML Programming, Windows Presentation Framework, Windows Communications Framework and ASP.NET.

 .NET Security, which was simplified in .NET 4.0, is introduced, including both code access security and role-based security.
-The next chapter covers interoperability of .NET with COM and with Win32 applications.
+The next lesson covers interoperability of .NET with COM and with Win32 applications.
 The course includes an introduction to database programming using ADO.NET and LINQ.
 Finally, the .NET Framework diagnostic facilities are discussed in depth.
 An appendix covers .NET Remoting.

 The course is practical, with many examples and a case study.
 The goal is to equip you to begin building significant applications using the .NET Framework.
 The student will receive a comprehensive set of materials, including course notes and all the programming examples.

 Each student in our Live Online and our Onsite classes receives a comprehensive set of materials, including course notes and all the class examples.

 Experience in the following is required for this C# class:

 Organizations who trust Webucator for their training needs

 Students rated our trainers 9.44 out of 10 based on 5036 reviews